‘Sports Illustrated’ Model Erin Willerton Flashes Major Cleavage In New Selfie

 As The Inquisitr earlier noted, the picture in question racked up more than 9,000 likes as of the writing of this piece and it garnered many comments wherein fans drooled over the model’s hot figure.

-According to an article by the The Daily Star, Erin recently become popular among her American fans after she was selected as the Sports Illustrated swimsuit search finalist in January along with five other ladies.
+According to an article by The Daily Star, Erin recently become popular among her American fans after she was selected as the Sports Illustrated swimsuit search finalist in January along with five other ladies.
 However, she is not new to being in the spotlight because of her sister, Amy Willerton, who represented Great Britain at the 2013 Miss Universe contest.

 Long before Erin decided to become a model, fans knew her because Amy often posts pics of the two sisters together on Instagram.
 At present, however, Erin has carved a separate identity for herself as an emerging model and a look at her Instagram shows that she will be quite successful.